smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-23-choropleths.markdown

 Just recently a new concept is emerging for analytical applications: whether the map creation should be **local** or **remote**.
 See Joe Cheng (the SW architect that has designed the shiny framework in R) [post](https://github.com/rstudio/leaflet/pull/60) introducing this interesting concept.

-Basically a choropleth is made of a map plus a numer of other features, first and foremost the data associated to it.
+Basically a choropleth is made of a map plus a number of other features, first and foremost the data associated to it.
 Should the choropleth just be **local**, and destroyed every time something is changed, or should it be **remote**, with the different elements added and subtracted as driven by server logic?

 Clearly I can imagine plenty of cases where it could be beneficial a remote map creation to manage flexibly and dynamically many types of analysis.
 More on this later.